 - assessment and attainment (such as Early Years, Phonics and National Curriculum assessment results)

 - behavioural information (such as exclusions and any relevant alternative provision put in place)

 - Why do we collect and use pupil information?

 Viewley Hill Academy holds the legal right to collect and use personal data relating to pupils and their families, and we may also receive information regarding them from their previous school, LA and/or the DfE.
-We collect and use personal data in order to meet legal requirements and legitimate interests set out in the GDPR and UK law, including those in relation to the following:
+We collect and use personal data in order to meet legal requirements and legitimate interests set out in the UK-GDPR and UK law, including those in relation to the following:

 - Article 6 and Article 9 of the GDPR

 - Regulation 5 of The Education (Information About Individual Pupils) (England) Regulations 2013

 In accordance with the above, the personal data of pupils and their families is collected and used for the following reasons:

 - to monitor and report on pupil attainment progress